SergeyIvanov87/Code-Metric-Visualizer-Platform/k8s/README.md

 ##### Build an entire image set

-Upon the building process finishes, the ldocker compose will store it in the local docker storage
+Upon the building process finishes, the docker compose will store it in the local docker storage

 `docker compose -f compose-analytic-http-api.yaml build`